-1. Every three years, the ASP proceeds to replace one third the 18 judges of the Court, electing 6 new judges for non-renewable terms of 9 years.
+1. Every three years, the Assembly of States Parties ("Assembly") proceeds to replace one third of the 18 judges of the Court, electing 6 new judges for non-renewable terms of 9 years.
 The nomination and election of judges is governed by a unique procedure that aims to ensure, as much as possible, that the bench of judges be balanced with respect to three criteria: